telerik/ajax-docs/deployment/using-the-global-assembly-cache.md

 You can read more on the subject in the [How to Uninstall an Assembly from the GAC](http://msdn.microsoft.com/en-us/library/aa559881.aspx) MSDN article.

 >tip If an assembly has been added to the GAC by an automated installer, to remove it from the GAC, you must first uninstall the program that added it.
-The Telerik® UI for ASP.NET AJAX installer adds the Telerik.Web.UI.Design.dll assembly to the GAC.
+The Telerik® UI for ASP.NET AJAX installer adds the Telerik.Web.UI.Design.dll assembly to the GAC in versions prior to R1 2018.
->

 ## Referencing Assemblies from the GAC